 Prerequisite(s): Students must apply for the field experience using the application and notification forms in the program manual.
+Students identify the site(s) for their field experience in the application materials.
 Concurrent enrollment in the Director of Special Education Seminar is required.

 The administrative field experience internship offers students opportunities to practice the knowledge and skills within the state-identified competencies for administrative licensure.
-Over the span of the three 1-credit courses, a total of 320 hours of service, under the supervision of an on site licensed practicing administrator and a university advisor, are documented.
+Over the span of the three 1-credit courses, a total of 320 hours of service, under the supervision of an onsite licensed practicing administrator and a university advisor, are documented.
 Approximately 107 hours are completed per credit.
 Among the total 320 hours, at least 40 hours must be logged at a second education organization at the top leadership level.
 Students have, by Minnesota statute, a 12-month period to complete the 320 total hours.